kuchin/EdgeLLM/blog.md

 </SafeAreaView>
 ```

-We use `SafeAreaView` to ensure that the app is displayed correctly on devices with different screen sizes and orientations, and we use `ScrollView` to allow the user to scroll through the model formats.
+We use `SafeAreaView` to ensure that the app is displayed correctly on devices with different screen sizes and orientations as we did in the previous section, and we use `ScrollView` to allow the user to scroll through the model formats.
 We also use `modelFormats.map` to map over the `modelFormats` array and display each model format as a button with a style that changes when the model format is selected.
 We also use the `currentPage` state to display the model selection screen only when the `currentPage` state is set to `modelSelection`, this is done by using the `&&` operator.
+The `TouchableOpacity` component is used to allow the user to select a model format by pressing on it.

 Now let's define `handleFormatSelection` in the App.tsx file: